 Failure to Report Your Work-Related Injury

 Even so, North Carolina law requires an employee to report their injury when it’s – when their injury occurs on the job.
 When we get in this situation, we have to dig deep.
 We have to come up with different strategies to make up for that fact.
 If you are in this situation, feel free to call my office and we will help you.
-You certainly do need the help of an experienced North Carolina attorney when you’re in this situation.
+You certainly do need the help of an experienced Richmond County, NC attorney when you’re in this situation.

 Suing an Employer

 In North Carolina, under the right circumstances, if you were injured on the job due to a co-worker who was extremely reckless, you could potentially sue that co-worker and go before a jury.
 The question: is that a case where a co-worker could actually pay a verdict from a jury if the verdict was high enough that it would compensate you for what you’ve been through and what you’re going through?
 Yes, you could sue the co-worker, but you have to think about what kind of ability a co-worker would have to pay the judgment.